 Any cleaning chemical that can remove the virus from a surface is very effective against COVID 19.
-A lot of commercial cleaning companies have their own choices of cleaning materials and disinfectant that they use during this pandemic.
+A lot of commercial cleaning companies have their own choices of cleaning materials and fogging disinfectant solution that they use during this pandemic.

 We are here to talk about it and validate which ones work and which does not.